norikokono/Google-ADK-Hackathon-2025/README.md

 [Include Architecture Diagram showing how components interact]

-The architecture follows a hub-and-spoke model where the **Manager Agent** serves as the central coordinator that routes user requests to specialized agents:
+The architecture follows a hub-and-spoke model where the **Orchestrator Agent** serves as the central coordinator that routes user requests to specialized agents:

 1.  **👤 User** requests come through the React frontend
-2.  **🌐 Backend API** processes requests and forwards to the **Manager Agent**
+2.  **🌐 Backend API** processes requests and forwards to the **Orchestrator Agent**
-3.  **🧠 Manager Agent** analyzes intent and routes to appropriate specialized agent
+3.  **🧠 Orchestrator Agent** analyzes intent and routes to appropriate specialized agent
 4.  **🤖 Specialized agent** generates response
 5.  **↩️ Response** returns through the API to the frontend
 6.  **😃 User** receives personalized assistance